Amed Rosario Player Props: Guardians vs. Twins

 Amed Rosario At The Plate

-- Rosario is hitting .228 with eight doubles, four triples, a home run and 13 walks.
+- Rosario is batting .222 with eight doubles, four triples, a home run and 13 walks.

-- Rosario has picked up a hit in 59.2% of his 49 games this season, with at least two hits in 20.4% of those games.
+- Rosario has picked up a hit in 29 of 50 games this season, with multiple hits 10 times.

-- Rosario has driven in a run in 10 games this year (20.4%), including two games with multiple runs batted in.
+- In 10 games this season (20.0%), Rosario has picked up an RBI, including two games with multiple runs batted in.

-- In 38.8% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (6.1%).
+- He has scored in 19 of 50 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.